Service

 100th Chemical Mortar Bn, WWII in Europe

-Seven late-formed battalions that did not serve overseas
+Seven late-formed battalions that did not serve overseas in WWII

 BPE - Boston Port of Embarkation